davkk/masters-thesis/typst/main.typ

 = Introduction

-This thesis aims to improve the precision of particle physics analyses by correcting studied observables with the reconstruction efficiency of particle registered by the ALICE detector.
-Specifically, it proposes and validates a new semi-automated method for applying these corrections to angular correlation functions within the upgraded Run 3 $"O"^2$ software framework.
+This thesis introduces a new approach to calculate particle reconstruction efficiency within the upgraded Run 3 $"O"^2$ software framework of the ALICE experiment.
+It applies the resulting efficiency to correct angular correlation functions, aiming to improve the precision of particle physics analyses.

 == LHC and Run 3

 The *Large Hadron Collider* (LHC), located at the European Organization for Nuclear Research (CERN) near Geneva, Switzerland, stands as the world's largest particle accelerator.
-Since 2009, it provides data from particle acceleration and collision, primarily protons and heavy ions (e.g., lead).
+Since 2009, it provides data from particle acceleration and collision, primarily protons and heavy ions (e.g. lead).

-// TODO: write something more?

 The collider has completed two successful periods of data collection, the first Run 1 (2010--2013), and the other Run 2 (2015--2018).
 The current operational phase, *Run 3*, began in 2022 following the second long shutdown (LS2) @lhc-upgrade.
 After numerous upgrades, the LHC now features proton-proton collisions at a center-of-mass energy of 13.6 TeV, an increase from the 13 TeV utilized in Run 2.
-This higher energy helps in further studies and improves measurement precision and overall analysis.
+The higher energy helps in further studies, as well as improves measurement precision and overall analysis.

 == The ALICE experiment